taimax13/github_exercises/00_command_basics.md

 To interact in powerful ways with folders and files using the command line, you need to know only a few basic commands.
 The basic tasks you can do are the same regardless of your operating system.
 However, the command you enter for a specific task will depend upon your operating system.

 Below is a list of basic commands to get started.
 Before you study it, here are a few notes to help you understand the commands.
 First, the word "directory" means "folder".
-Second, text wrapped inside `<` and `>` indicate a placeholder for a real folder, filename, or command.
+Second, text wrapped inside `<` and `>` indicates a placeholder for a real folder, filename, or command.

 A few more tips you should know about are below, but this is enough to introduce you to some basic commands for interacting with folders and files.
 Here is a list of basic commands.